Geometrical versus time-series representation of data in quantum control learning: Assessment of machine learning abilities

-In this section we introduce two machine learning algorithms, which will be compared in the next sections.
-It should be noted that the algorithms described below directly work on (NCP,DCP) pairs.
-However, the evaluation of their efficiency demands the comparison on the level of operators corresponding to the considered control pulses.
-Therefore, (NCP, $U_{target}$) pairs are used in the testing data.
-By the efficiency we understand the mean fidelity between operators generated from DCP using the considered approximation and target operators.
-We can distinguish two reference values for which the efficiency of considered approximation is compared \begin{enumerate} \item mean fidelity between operators obtained from NCP applied on system with drift, and target operators, \item one \ie maximal value which can be obtained from fidelity function. \end{enumerate} The necessary condition is to obtain the efficiency higher than the value from point 1).
-The desired condition is to obtain the efficiency close to the value from point 2).
+It should be noted that the algorithms used in the numerical experiments directly work on (\NCP, \DCP) pairs.
+However, the evaluation of the efficiency requires the comparison on the level of operators corresponding to the considered control pulses.
+Therefore, (\NCP, $U_{k}$) pairs are used in the testing data.
+The efficiency is calculated as the \emph{mean fidelity} over the set of unitary matrices $U_k$,

+where $h_k$ are control pulses corresponding to unitary matrix $U_k$ and $M$ is the number of unitary matrices.
+For the sake of clarity, we do not use the indexing of the control pulses if the relation between them and the unitary matrix can be deduced from the context.